Saving the Company in 3 Weeks: Telecaller Onboarding

 What I carry forward

 Trust is a design material.
-The redesign didn't convert more people — it removed the cost of distrust: the bonuses, the hand-holding, the drop-offs, the three-day fulfilment lag.
+The redesign didn't convert more people.
+It removed the cost of distrust: the bonuses, the hand-holding, the drop-offs, the three-day fulfilment lag.
 And the discipline of "friction only where it assesses" turned out to be the sharpest scoping tool I've used: it told us exactly which parts of the funnel were allowed to be hard.